golkelj/data-science-fundamentals/nn.md

 After all the preprocessing and matrix manipulation, we now need to initialize the weights and basis.
 All the weights are applied between the nodes, and the basis is applied at all the nodes are the input layer.

-We start with the weights as randomized and all the basis as 0 zeros.
+We start with the weights as randomized and all the biases as 0 zeros.
 These are all set up as matrices.

 ```python
 def init_params():